rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-08-15-abroad_moving.md

 More valuable items you may want to bring as checked luggage on your flight.
 Over the years I've flown with 3 generations of video game consoles this way.
 You can move __a lot__ of stuff this way, and while it's cheaper and safer than shipping it requires more lifting on your part.

-Depending on the route, you'll be permitted checked luggage with limits on one or more of: weight, dimenions, and number of items.
+Depending on the route, you'll be permitted checked luggage with limits on one or more of: weight, dimensions, and number of items.
 Keep in mind the normal rules regarding checked luggage apply.
 In particular, lithium ion batteries are prohibited.

 Pre-weigh your luggage with a body scale.
 You really don't want to get to the airport and be surprised to find out you're overweight.
 The fees can be steep ($100 or more).